HorizonEmuTeam/Horizon-Emu/README.md

 # Special thanks
 <b>Jotaros</b>

-<b>DragoPayras</b> - creation of GitHub and GitLab, testing of versions, fix errors.
+<b>DragoPayras</b> - creation of GitHub and GitLab, testing of versions, fixing errors.

-<b>Alexoqool</b> - idea of ​​how you can add files and edit Apk.
+<b>Alexoqool</b> - idea of ​​how you can add files and edit .apk.

-<b>Snap</b> - adding a lot of DXVK and Turnips, adding Wine selection.
-Compilation Wine
+<b>Snap</b> - adding a lot of DXVK and Turnips, adding Wine selection, compiling Wine
 <b>MTK Top Proc</b> - idea of how you can add files, fixing container deletion option.

-<b>Darum</b> - for the compilation of box with AVX
+<b>Darum</b> - compilation of Box64 with AVX

 ## Development assistance
 If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884.
 Thanks